witblack/snake_URLs/README.md

 # snake_URLs
 Snake URLs A Powerfull fuzzer Tools.
-Search And Find Report Results From Google - DocDocGO - Wikipedia And More...
+Search And Find Report Results From Google - DuckDuckGO - Wikipedia And More...